hamza-hadda/Graphene-Authorization/README.md

 # BASE DJANGO DOCKER IMAGE WITH PERMISSIONS AND GRAPHENE
-To run this project in your local environment you should run those two commands:
+To run this project in your local environment you should run those 3 commands:
 ```
     $ cd myClasses/
     $ docker-compose build